What is FII and DII

-Foreign Institutional Investors (FIIs) are foreign investors in India's stock market, while Domestic Institutional Investors (DIIs) are domestic investors in the Indian stock market.
+Foreign Institutional Investors (FIIs) are investors from outside the country, while Domestic Institutional Investors (DIIs) are investors from within the same country.

 Difference Between FII & DII